HZHENJ/2025-HUANGZHENJIA-coins-backend/README.md

 ## Frontend Service

 The frontend is built with React.js and provides a simple interface to interact with the backend service.
+You can find the frontend source code and setup instructions in the [Backend GitHub Repository](https://github.com/HZHENJ/2025-HUANGZHENJIA-coins-frontend.git).

 ### Running the Frontend Service